neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 const mainElement = document.querySelector('#main');
 ```

-> 💡 We try to separate our concerns: Classes are for CSS and data-js attributes are for JavaScript
+> 💡 We try to separate our concerns: Classes are for CSS and data-\* attributes are for JavaScript

 ---

 ## Add Interaction: `.addEventListener()`

-We can listen to `events` like `clicks` on an Element and execute code whenever this event is
+We can listen to **events** like **clicks** on an Element and execute code when the event is
 triggered.
-The method `addEventListener` is defined on an element we selected with `querySelector`.
+The method `addEventListener` is used to react to events.

 ```html
 <button type="button" data-js="button">Log into console</button>